 Further, the Applicant must demonstrate stable and/or improving performance as measured by this ratio, demonstrating substantial compliance for the three years prior to application.

 The Debt Burden Ratio is calculated as maximum annual debt service divided by unrestricted operating revenues.
-The Fund Balance Ratio is calculated as unrestricted cash (excluding debt service-related cash) divided by operating expenditures.

 The Applicant must meet the following Operating Margin requirement at the time of application: